oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 I'd still use [PostgreSQL event store](/en/emmett_postgresql_event_store/) as the default choice, but MongoDB implementation appeared surprisingly good.

-Despite these limitations, many real-world applications do not require global event ordering or the highest levels of transactional consistency.
+Despite MongoDB limitations, many real-world applications do not require global event ordering or the highest levels of transactional consistency.
 If your workloads are primarily focused on per-stream ordering and optimistic concurrency within a single document, the described MongoDB strategy can be surprisingly effective.

 You can achieve a decent event store solution without deploying an entirely new infrastructure by treating each stream as a document, using upserts for atomic event append operations, and relying on MongoDB’s flexible schema.